 The Women in CyberSecurity (WiCyS) is an organization that builds a network of women in cybersecurity.
 Members come from the industry and academia to share knowledge.
 The annual WiCyS conference is the flagship for women in cybersecurity and is worth checking out!

 The WomenTech Network is a global network of women in tech jobs or interested in tech careers.
 The organization promotes gender diversity in tech industries by hosting events in North America and Europe that provide a place for professionals to connect with hiring managers from tech companies and startups.
 The annual WomenTech Global Conference (WTGC) women in cybersecurity conference is an excellent place to network with women working in cybersecurity.

 The Women’s Society of Cyberjutsu (WSC) is a non-profit organization that focuses on helping women enter and advance into careers in the cybersecurity field.
 WSC provides education, training, mentoring, and networking opportunities. women in cybersecurity conference

 SANS Women’s Immersion Academy

 The SANS Women’s Immersion Academy provides an accelerated training program for women.
-The program, a part of the SANS Institute, gives women the ability to launch a career in Cybersecurity.
+The program, a part of the SANS Institute, allows women to launch a career in Cybersecurity.

-CybHER is an organization that encourages girls to enter the cybersecurity field and works to change the perception of women in cybersecurity.
-It provides social media groups and STEM event presentations to K–12 girls to introduce them to Cybersecurity and encourage them to consider it as a career path.
-With sponsorship from the NSA, CybHer also offered a free summer camp in June 2019 for 6th–9th grade girls hosted at Dakota State University.
+CybHER is an organization that encourages girls to enter cybersecurity and works to change the perception of women in cybersecurity.
+It provides social media groups and STEM event presentations to K–12 girls to introduce them to Cybersecurity and encourage them to consider it a career path.
+With sponsorship from the NSA, CybHer also offered a free summer camp in June for 6th–9th-grade girls hosted at Dakota State University.